gAndy50/Qb64Wrappers/README.md

-# Qb64Wrappers
+# Qb64Wrappers/ThinBasic
-Wrappers for QB64!
+Wrappers for QB64 & ThinBasic!

 # About
 This repo will provide a wrappers for various libraries using the QB64 programming language.
 All wrappers written by Andy P. unless otherwise stated.